bparanj/crystal/programming/iac/docs/boto/ami-name.md

 - The `ec2.create_instances` method launches a new EC2 instance with the specified AMI ID and instance type.
 The `TagSpecifications` parameter includes a tag with the key `Name` and the dynamically generated `instance_name` as its value.
 - Finally, the script prints the ID of the launched instance.

-Replace `'ami-xxxxxxxxxxxxxxxxx'` with the actual AMI ID you wish to use for launching your instance.
+Replace `'ami-xxxxxxxxxxxxxxxxx'` with the  AMI ID you wish to use for launching your instance.
 This approach allows you to dynamically name your EC2 instances with a unique identifier based on the current timestamp, facilitating better management and identification of your instances.